PGatts/DoctorSim/README.md

 4. Redeploy your application after adding environment variables

 **Note**: The app works perfectly fine without an API key - it will automatically use basic statistical analysis instead.

-See [VERCEL_TROUBLESHOOTING.md](./VERCEL_TROUBLESHOOTING.md) for detailed troubleshooting steps if AI insights aren't working in production.

 ## Development